JunDang/RxNetWorking/tutorial.md

 3. Implement function sendRequest and return the Observable of imageDataResult.
 4. Implement function getImage and return the Observable of imageResult.

-Create a new swift file TestData and implement  the class TestData as [TestData](https://github.com/JunDang/RxNetWorking/blob/master/RxNetWorkingTests/Mocks/TestData.swift) which will be used as the test data and test objects.
+Create a new swift file TestData and implement  the class [TestData](https://github.com/JunDang/RxNetWorking/blob/master/RxNetWorkingTests/Mocks/TestData.swift) which will be used as the test data and test objects.

 Create a new swift file ViewModelTest and implement the class ViewModeTest as below:
 ```